mfnch/mfnch.github.io/docs/_articles/analytical-positioning.md

 Of course, they are crucial for determining the time parametrisation of the curve.

-The video below shows some of the features of the solution derived in this page.
+The video below shows some of the features of the solution derived above in this page.

 {% include youtube.html id='uSgLO3lU2Qs' %}